sekiyamayasuhiro/yelper-project-notes/1-HomePage.md

 # Recent Activity section

     - Looks like each row is occupied by 3 cards (3 columns).
 They are sorted by review and/or picture posted in reverse chronological order.
+    - Recent Activity card: Who posted review/picture on top.
+Business details in the middle.
+Review/picture content on bottom.
     - (Optional) Button at the bottom of this section to see more “Show more activity” button.

 ![Example 2](picture-home2.png)